Skip to content

 Water flows downhill via gravity.
 If you position your low-to-the-ground twin-tub washer on your bathroom floor and attempt to drain the dirty, soapy water up over the massive lip of your high-sided bathtub, the water will simply sit there, and the machine will violently flood your floor.

-When relentlessly hunting for an automatic portable washer, you must verify absolutely that the specific model includes a powerful built-in water pump (often explicitly labeled “up-drain” or “pump drain”).
-The internal motor aggressively forces the dirty water up and out of the machine’s thick drainage hose, allowing you to confidently hook the heavy hose completely over the edge of your sink basin or high-walled bathtub.
-If you buy a cheap gravity-drain model, you must literally stand the machine in the middle of your shower stall pan to drain it.
+When searching for an automatic portable washer, you must verify that the specific model includes a built-in water pump (often explicitly labeled “up-drain” or “pump drain”).
+The internal motor forces the dirty water up and out of the machine’s thick drainage hose, allowing you to hook the hose over the edge of your sink basin or high-walled bathtub.
+If you buy a cheap gravity-drain model, you must stand the machine in the middle of your shower stall pan to drain it.

 6. Eliminating Setup Friction with Rolling Casters